unionai-oss/deploy-flyte/environments/azure/flyte-core/README.md

 ## Consuming GPU accelerators

-To be able to request GPUs on Azure directly from your Flyte tasks, you have two main options.
-This section covers both and how to use them with the Terraform/OpenTofu modules:
+To be able to request GPUs on Azure directly from your Flyte tasks, you have multiple options.
+This section covers how to use some of them with the Terraform/OpenTofu modules:

 ### 1. Request a generic GPU device